kubernetes/ingress-nginx/controllers/nginx/configuration.md

 The annotations are:

 ```
-ingress.kubernetes.io/auth-type:[basic|digest]
+ingress.kubernetes.io/auth-type: [basic|digest]
 ```

 Indicates the [HTTP Authentication Type: Basic or Digest Access Authentication](https://tools.ietf.org/html/rfc2617).

 ```
-ingress.kubernetes.io/auth-secret:secretName
+ingress.kubernetes.io/auth-secret: secretName
 ```

-The name of the secret that contains the usernames and passwords with access to the `path`'s defined in the Ingress Rule.
+The name of the secret that contains the usernames and passwords with access to the `path`s defined in the Ingress Rule.
 The secret must be created in the same namespace as the Ingress rule.

 ```
-ingress.kubernetes.io/auth-realm:"realm string"
+ingress.kubernetes.io/auth-realm: "realm string"
 ```

 Please check the [auth](examples/auth/README.md) example.